 This is the same beer flight served in 2017 at a different booth, but that doesn’t change how unique and interesting the flight is.
 You’re getting three beers poured with nitro instead of CO2, making for a unique and consistent flavor profile.
 The stout was a favorite of our group, vanilla up next with the strawberry blonde trailing due to an artificial taste to the flavoring.
 Recommended, it’s a unique and interesting way to try a few different beers.

-Location of Decadent Delights at the Epcot International Festival of the Arts
+Location of Decadent Delights at the EPCOT International Festival of the Arts

 Decadent Delights is located on the World Showcase Promenade across from the Port of Entry shop as you head toward Canada.
+You can find it at number 22 on the map below.

 - Check out our review of the “Decadent Delights” Food Studio here!